Knoxville Public Records Directory

 Jail & Inmate Records

-The Marion County Jail in Knoxville serves as the primary detention facility for Marion County.
+The Marion County Jail in Knoxville is the primary detention facility for Marion County.
 When individuals are arrested anywhere in Marion County, they're brought here for booking, where they undergo fingerprinting, photographing, and processing.
 Current detainees can be located through the jail's online inmate lookup system.
 Visitation requires advance scheduling and strict adherence to facility guidelines.
-The bond and bail process follows Iowa state law, with arrangements handled through the jail's administrative office for those seeking release pending court proceedings.
+The bond and bail process follows Iowa state law, with arrangements handled through the jail's administrative office For people looking for release pending court proceedings.

 Arrest Records